aranajhonny/show-layers/README.md

 # Show Layers

-> This extension show this elements borders web pages.
+> This extension show this elements borders in web pages.

 ## Install